We have (de)centralized all of the frequently asked questions from our community into a single place, this page.

 Behind the scenes, these burned coins are sent to the netherworld, where they are given as an offering to the Market Gods.

-The Raffle and the Burner are two Smart Contracts that reside on the Ethereum Network.
+The Raffle and the Burner are two Smart Contracts that reside on the EOS.
 The Raffle will work without the burner.
 The burner can not work without the Raffle, though.

-The benefit of a provably fair system is that third-party verification and auditing is usually unnecessary.
+The benefit of a provably fair system is that third-party verification and auditing is unnecessary.

 They most surely are!
 Every burned coin is given as an offering to the Market Gods!